pairinteraction/pairinteraction/docs/api_reference.rst

 API Reference
 =============

-The pairinteraction package provides a Python interface for easily accessing the functionality in a pythonic way.
+The PairInteraction package provides a Python interface for easily accessing the functionality in a pythonic way.
 This Python interface can be accessed via the ``pairinteraction`` module by importing

 .. code-block:: python